forcedotcom/salesforcedx-vscode/docs/articles/apex/writing.md

 ---
-title: Apex
+title: Write Apex Code
 ---

 View outlines of Apex classes and triggers, see code-completion suggestions, and find syntactic errors in your code.
-This extension is powered by the [Apex Language Server](https://github.com/forcedotcom/salesforcedx-vscode/wiki/Apex-Language-Server).
+The Apex extension is powered by the [Apex Language Server](language-server).

 ## View Code-Completion Suggestions